 This non-profit school is essentially non-selective, although most children must be fluent in English.
 Kellett School was rated as an “outstanding school” in a 2016 inspection report by the British Schools Overseas (BSO), and demand for places is high here; parents are known to apply from a child’s birth.

 A very British education

 The campus in Wah Fu is home to Pok Fu Lam Prep, a three-form school with roughly 400 students and classes from Reception through to Year 6.
-Kellett PFL follows a modified UK National Curriculum (Foundation Stage, Key Stage 1 & Key Stage 2) with an international slant.
+Kellett PFL follows a modified National Curriculum for England (Foundation Stage, Key Stage 1, & Key Stage 2) with an international slant.
 It’s a curriculum that attracts a largely British student population (69%), followed by Americans.

 “Kellett’s preparatory classes place a strong emphasis on high levels of attainment in literacy, numeracy, science and ICT.”

 As well as focusing on the above subjects, children study Mandarin from Reception, have the option of learning French from Year 3, and are taken on regular local and residential trips.
 This is a school that calls primary education an “adventure in learning”, an ideal that it sets out to achieve through the creative arts, concerts, excursions, and sport.